Without a doubt, April 2017 is going to be an interesting month for CPA candidates as the 2017 changes are added to the CPA Exam.

 It means that it is more crucial than ever to be efficient.

-And by efficient, I mean you need to cut out all of the busy work from your daily study routine that is holding you back from grasping the material.
+By efficient, I mean you need to cut out all of the busy work from your daily study routine that is holding you back from grasping the material.

 Example: I spent hours and hours writing out detailed notes from the textbook when the reality was that pre-made flashcards were just as effective and cost me zero time to create.